 Hypertension causes a pathology known as nephrosclerosis due to ischaemia affecting the glomeruli, and hyperfiltration causing intraglomerular hypertension.

 Hypertension also increases the risk of chronic kidney disease through the effects of:

 - The presence of renal artery stenosis (particularly if bilateral)

-Most patients present with significant hypertension and/or its complications (eg cardiac failure, MI, stroke) or biochemical/clinical evidence of renal failure.
-There has usually been a history of hypertension for about 10 years, but some patients will present without having had any previous evidence of hypertension.
+Most patients present with significant hypertension and/or its complications (eg, cardiac failure, acute coronary syndrome, stroke) or biochemical/clinical evidence of renal failure.
+There has usually been a history of hypertension for about ten years, but some patients will present without having had any previous evidence of hypertension.

 - Clinical evidence of hypertensive retinopathy

 - Evidence of left ventricular hypertrophy on ECG

 - No evidence of any other cause for hypertension

 - Renal biopsy histology consistent with nephrosclerosis